 With the rule of 72, it will take about 14.4 years to double.
-That’s right, in less that 15 years you will pay $200,000 in interest if you don’t pay down the principle.
+That’s right, in less than 15 years you will pay $200,000 in interest if you don’t pay down the principal.

 Rich people know this.
 They know that when they borrow money from someone, they should try and clear out their debt quickly so that they aren’t paying interest to someone else.

 When you start to think this way, you are starting to think the same way that the rich do.

 Rich people don’t think of things as the immediate cost, they think of them as the cost over their lifetime.
 That $6 coffee isn’t just $6 it’s worth $12 over the next 15 years.
 So they pass on the coffee, knowing that its long-term cost is at least double the original amount.

 What This Means to You